Xilinx/PYNQ/docs/source/6_overlays.rst

 ---------------
 The Base overlay is the default overlay that ships with the PYNQ-Z1 board.

-The Pynq Base overlay customizes the platform to connect the HDMI in and out, the Mic In and Audio Out, and the Pmod and Arduino interfaces through the IO Processors to the PS to allow them to be used from the Pynq environment.
+The Pynq Base overlay customizes the platform to connect the HDMI In and Out, the Mic In and Audio Out, and the Pmod and Arduino interfaces through the IO Processors to the PS to allow them to be used from the Pynq environment.
 The user buttons, switches and LEDs are also connected in the Base overlay.

 .. image:: ./images/pynqz1_base_overlay.png
    :align: center